This-Is-Captain-Code/fluentx402Facilitator/API_IMPLEMENTATION_GUIDE.md

 ## Integration Steps

 ### 1. Setup
-1. Deploy this API server to your hosting provider
-2. Note the deployed URL
-3. Configure environment variables (if needed)
+The API is already deployed at `https://fluentx402.replit.app` - no additional setup required!

 ### 2. Client-Side Integration
 1. Install required dependencies (ethers.js for signing transactions)
 2. Copy the appropriate code examples above
-3. Replace `YOUR_API_BASE_URL` with your actual API URL
+3. The examples are already configured with the correct API URL

 ### 3. Create Signed Transactions
 You'll need to create RLP-encoded signed transactions using a library like ethers.js: